phitter-hub/docs-phitter-kernel/docs/documentation/simulation/queue_simulation/queue_probabilities.md

 outline: deep
 ---

-# Queue Simulation Metrics
+# Number of Elements Probability Summary

-After you run your simulation, you can see the different probabilities for the number of elements using the method `.number_probability_summary` that does not have any parameters.
-The probabilities that you will see are the likelihood that one of the following things happen:
+After the simulation has been executed, the likelihood of observing a specific number of elements in the system, as well as those less than or equal to or greater than or equal to that number, can be accessed with the `.number_probability_summary` method.
+This method does not require any parameters and provides three types of probabilities:

-- Less or equals to the number of elements
+-   **Less than or equal to a given number of elements**
-- Exact number of elements
+-   **Exactly equal to that number of elements**
-- Greater or equals to the number of elements
+-   **Greater than or equal to that number of elements**

-To calculate this use the following logic:
+Below is an example of how to invoke this method:

 ```python
 simulation_basic.number_probability_summary()
 ```

-No matter the **Queue Discipline** that you have selected you have to run the simulation in that way
+This procedure is applicable for any queue discipline (FIFO, LIFO, or PBS).